howard-tzw/vue-select/docs/docs/guide/ajax.md

 ## Loading Spinner

-Vue Select includes a default loading spinner that appears when the loading class is present.
+Vs Vue3 Select includes a default loading spinner that appears when the loading class is present.
 The `spinner` slot allows you to implement your own spinner.

 ```html